ankita2002/College-Python-codes/README.md

 <h3> Experiment 3 - String Sorting </h3>
 Python Program to sort a string Array accepted from user with n elements.

+<h3> Experiment 3 - Palindrome </h3>
+Python Program to accept a string and check whether it is a palindrome or not